rabb1tl0ka/notifspeaker/readme.md

 - Reads out incoming notifications using speech synthesis.
 - Choose between espeak and say for speech synthesis
 - Press ESC if you can to stop reading the notification (good for long notifications...)
+- Ignore notifications based on a summary list

 ## Installation